Frenchay

+History

 Frenchay was first recorded in 1257 as Fromscawe and later as Fromeshaw, meaning the wood on the Frome.

-The village is situated between the B4058 road, which runs parallel to the M32 motorway, and the wooded River Frome valley.

 Frenchay's largest place of worship is the Anglican Church of St John the Baptist, adjacent to the large village common, which is overlooked by a number of 18th-century houses principally built by wealthy Quaker families.
 These include the very fine former Rectory, Bradford's House and the adjacent Frenchay Common House.
 Also overlooking the common is the village school which dates from 1842.
 The village also contains a Catholic church, a Quaker Meeting House and a Unitarian chapel.

-Cricket was played on Frenchay Common from early in the nineteenth century, apparently on the initiative of the Wadham family who lived at Frenchay Manor House, owned farms locally at Doynton, Pomfrey, Mangotsfield, Downend and Frenchay, and many of whom are buried in the graveyard of St John the Baptist Church.
+Cricket was played on Frenchay Common from early in the nineteenth century, apparently on the initiative of the Wadham family who lived at Frenchay Manor House and who owned farms locally at Doynton, Pomfrey, Mangotsfield, Downend and Frenchay, and many of whom are buried in the graveyard of St John the Baptist Church.

 W.G.
 Grace, the famous Victorian cricketer, whose family lived in the next village of Downend, was captain of the village cricket team.
 The Frenchay Cricket Club, which is said to have been the first village club in the county, was established in 1846.